agude/agude.github.io/_drafts/2019-10-28-machine_learning_metrics_interview.md

 false positive cost my user?" and "How does that compare to the cost of a false negative?"

-Sometimes a **false positive is costly**, as might be the case if the action we take with out model is drastic like shutting down a user's account.
-In that case we need to be confident that when we do take action we are only targeting the right users.
-Then [precision][precision] is more important, since we want to make sure the most of the events the model flags are true positives.
+Sometimes a **false positive is costly**, as might be the case if the resulting action is drastic, like shutting down a user's account.
+To avoid that, we need to be confident when we take action that we are only targeting the right users.
+In such a scenario, [precision][precision] is more important since we want to make sure that most of the events the model flags are true positives.
 This is not the situation for our _'high value customer'_ model, because showing a user an up-sell page is unlikely to hurt them or cause them to churn.